okeuday/cpg/README.md

-The cpg interface was created to avoid some problems with pg2 while pursuing better availability and partition tolerance.  pg2 utilizes ets (global key/value storage in Erlang which requires internal memory locking, which limits scalability) but cpg uses internal process memory.
+The cpg interface was created to avoid some problems with pg2 while pursuing better availability and partition tolerance.  pg2 utilizes ets (global key/value storage in Erlang which requires internal memory locking, which limits scalability) but cpg uses internal process memory (see the **Design** section for more information).
 By default, cpg utilizes Erlang strings for group names (list of integers) and provides the ability to set a pattern string as a group name.
 A pattern string is a string that includes the`"*"`wildcard character (equivalent to ".+"